 George Mason University’s Resilience Model represents the components of flourishing that we believe comprise a resilient human being.
 Resilience is the capacity for successful adaptation in the face of stress, challenge, and adversity.

-We at Mason’s Center for the Advancement of Well-Being believe that with the appropriate resources and support, individuals, communities, and organizations can intentionally build their resilience in each of the resilience domains.
-Our resilience model was developed by Mason's Resilience Working group, a subset of individuals from the larger George Mason Well-Being University Learning Community dedicated to fostering resilience at Mason.
+Our center believes that with the appropriate resources and support, individuals, communities, and organizations can intentionally build their resilience in each of the resilience domains.
+Our resilience model was developed by Mason's Resilience Working group, a subset of individuals from the larger George Mason Well-Being University Learning Community that worked to foster resilience at Mason.

 Positive emotions are a person’s brief responses when they interpret their current circumstances as good, pleasurable, or of good fortune.
 Positive emotions include joy, gratitude, serenity, interest, hope, pride, amusement, inspiration, awe, and love.